aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 17.md

 # Master-Slave D Flip-Flop
 ![[image-51.png|309x191]]
 Like a latch, but *edge triggered*
-If the edge is rising,
+NOT LEVEL SENSITIVE
-If the edge is falling,
+Q latches on D, precisely at the falling edge of `CLK` Q takes on the value of D at the falling edge, holds until the next falling edge